germs-lab/germs-lab.github.com-bu/about/index.md

 We are a part of [Iowa State University](http://www.iastate.edu) and the [Agricultural and Biosystems Engineering Department](http://www.abe.iastate.edu).
 We are also affiliated with ISU [Environmental Science](http://www.enscigrad.iastate.edu), [Interdepartmental Microbiology Program](http://www.micrograd.iastate.edu/), and [Bioinformatics and Computational Biology](http://www.bcb.iastate.edu).

-We are currently supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research (BER); Black and Veatch Building a World of Difference Faculty Fellowship; the University of Iowa Center for Health Effect of Environmental Contamination; and the Iowa Pork Producers Association.
+We are currently supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research (BER); Black and Veatch Building a World of Difference Faculty Fellowship; the University of Iowa Center for Health Effect of Environmental Contamination; the Iowa Pork Producers Association; the National Pork Board; and USDA NIFA.